 We believe that there is a close relationship between handwriting and spelling.
-The children learn to form their letters in pre-cursive in Reception (with lead in and lead out lines).
+In Reception, the children learn to form their letters correctly in print formation.
+The children learn to form their letters in pre-cursive in Year 1 (with lead in and lead out lines).
 This continues into KS1 and KS2 where the children are taught to use joined up handwriting so that the flow of the hand takes them through the word.
 Looking back at their work they are encouraged to see which words do not appear to be correct.

 We celebrate effort and progress in handwriting through awarding certificates.
 The children aim to receiving a pen license from Mr Blackburn, but are guided on their journey through being taught the specific skills required during weekly handwriting lessons.